NWSL side regrets 'systematic failure'

 Paulson said the team would co-operate with all investigations and were implementing an anonymous reporting system for harassment and discrimination.

 The NWSL's board of governors and US Soccer have launched investigations into the matter.
-The NWSL launched a new executive committee after firing commissioner Lisa Baird on Friday.
+The NWSL launched a new executive committee after sacking commissioner Lisa Baird on Friday.

 All NWSL games at the weekend were postponed as a result of the allegations.